vpayno/exercism-workspace/go/parallel-letter-frequency/letter-doc.md

 func ConcurrentFrequency(lines []string) FreqMap
 ```

-ConcurrentFrequency counts the frequency of each rune in the given strings\, by making use of concurrency\.
+ConcurrentFrequency counts the frequency of each rune in the given strings, by making use of concurrency.

 ### func [Frequency](<https://github.com/vpayno/exercism-workspace/blob/main/go/parallel-letter-frequency/parallel_letter_frequency.go#L8>)